willpuckett/sessile/README.md

 ...yielding 1023 possible combinations.

-More realstically, we might consider excluding cross hand combinations so that modifiers might be used.
+More realistically, we might consider excluding cross hand combinations so that modifiers might be used.
 That would give us

 ```math
 combos_{5\,keys} = \sum_{r=1}^{5} C(5, r) = 31